ganeti/ganeti/doc/design-daemons.rst

 Step 3:
   In a later step, the impact of the config lock will be reduced by moving it more and more into an internal detail of WConfD.
-This process will be detailed in a forthcoming design document.
+This forthcoming process of :doc:`design-configlock` is described separately.

 Locking